NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/tensor.rst

 .. admonition:: Key Points
    :class: hint

     #.
-In PyTorch, we can create tensors using various techniques.
+Tensors in PyTorch can be created using various methods.
     #.
+Moving tensors to GPUs can be done in a device-agnostic manner.
-Automatic differentiation is simple with tensors in PyTorch.
+    #.
+Automatic differentiation is straightforward with tensors in PyTorch.